-An RT SCED dispatch case is executed automatically approximately every three to five minutes or when manually executed by the operator.
-Each case produces multiple solutions using different forecasted load bias values.
-To calculate the solution, data from multiple sources is used, including but not limited to, data regarding online and available resources, resource offers, forecasted load, scheduled interchange, as well as various other input parameters effective for the period ending at the future dispatch target time.
-For example, resource offers, Regulation and Inflexible Synchronized Reserve assignments from the 11:00 to 12:00 hour will be effective until the 12:00 future dispatch target time.
-Resource offers and Regulation and Inflexible Synchronized Reserve assignments for the 12:00 to 13:00 hour will be used as input to RTSCED for the future dispatch target time of 12:05 and onwards until 13:00.
-The RT SCED cases uses forecasted load and other system information that are effective for the future dispatch target time, rather than the time at which the case is executing, to achieve a dispatch solution that will adequately control for those forecasted conditions.
-Real-time data sources include:
+2.5.3.5 Real-time Security Constrained Economic Dispatch Inputs the period ending at the future dispatch target time.
+For example, resource offers, Regulation and Inflexible Synchronized Reserve assignments from the 1100 to 1200 will be effective until the 1200 future dispatch target time.
+Resource offers and Regulation and Inflexible Synchronized Reserve assignments for the 1200 to 1300 will be used as input to RTSCED for the future dispatch target time of 12:05 and onwards until 1300.
+The RT SCED cases utilize the forecasted load and other system information that are effective for the future dispatch target time, rather than the time at which the case is executing, to achieve a dispatch solution that will adequately control for those forecasted conditions.